 LINES WITH NO SPECIES ENTRY IDENTIFY QUADRATS IN WHICH NO OCTOCORALS WERE PRESENT- This is also noted in the comment columns as "No colonies present."

-Field identifications of Eunicea mammosa, E. laxispica and E. succinea are sometimes difficult, thus, for analysis purposes the three species are lumped as a single group.
+Field identifications of Eunicea mammosa, E. laxispica and E. succinea are sometimes difficult, thus, for analysis purposes, these species are lumped as a single group (Revised_Species_Code "ems").

-Field identifications of Pseudoplexaura flagellosa and P. wagenaari are difficult, thus, for analysis purposes the three species are lumped as a single group.
+Field identifications of Pseudoplexaura flagellosa and P. wagenaari are difficult, thus, for analysis purposes these species are lumped as a single group (Revised_Species_Code "pfpw").

-Species_Code aa2 is an undescribed Antillogorgia sp. that is very similar to A. americana and is lumped with A. american for analysis purposes.
+Field_Species_Code aa2 is an undescribed Antillogorgia sp. that is very similar to A. americana and is lumped with A. americana for analysis purposes.

-Field identifications of Muricea muricata and M. atlantica are difficult, thus, for analysis purposes the three species are lumped as a single group.
+Field identifications of Muricea muricata and M. atlantica are difficult.
+Thus, for analysis purposes, these species are lumped as a single group (Revised_Species_Code "mma").

 Notes about Comments columns in this dataset: